Harsh-Chaurasia16/Life-Skill-Repo/Focus-Management.md

 I can implement the principles in my day-to-day life by doing the following things:
 * Block specific times in my calendar for focused, uninterrupted work.
 * Create a quiet, distraction-free environment for my deep work sessions.
-* Limit distractions by silencing notifications, closing unnecessary tabs, and avoiding social media during work periods.
+* Limit distractions by silencing notifications, closing unnecessary tabs, and avoiding social media during work.
 * Gradually increase the length and intensity of my deep work sessions to build focus.
 * Identify high-value, cognitively demanding tasks to focus on during my deep work time.
 * Create a routine such as a specific time of day or a cup of coffee to signal the start of deep work.